Cycling Around Tasmania: Day 4 – Swansea To Bicheno

 Previous Post: Day 3 – From Triabunna To Swansea

-The point I eventually clued in to was that the bump on the graph above is not a 2-D representation of the actual hill but rather an indication of how much altitude you will gain in a set distance.
-The road can only be so steep; what you should really be imagining is an extended series of switchbacks that takes you up from, in the graph above, 8 meters to 183 meters, over a five-kilometer distance.
+The point I eventually came to realize was that the bump on the graph above is not a 2-D representation of the actual hill, but rather an indication of how much altitude you will gain in a set distance.
+The road can only be so steep; what you should really be imagining is an extended series of switchbacks that takes you up from, in the graph above, 8 meters to 183 meters, over a five-kilometre distance.
 While it still hurts, it gets done!

 heading north on A3 from Swansea